janchk/Drone_naviation/README.md

     ```bash
     git clone --recursive https://github.com/janchk/UAVision
     ```
-2. Source your ROS installation if you don't done it already
+2. Source your ROS installation if you haven't done it already
 3. Navigate to source directory
 4. Build project with following command
     ```bash